Published 12.21.2006 Milwaukee Journal Sentinel

 Views on domestic surveillance

 National security only trumps the right to privacy when the party imposing security measures (e.g. the U.S. Government) is truly functioning in the interest of the people it is imposing such measures upon, to protect them from those who would do them harm (e.g. Terrorists).
+That is the circumstance we are faced with today.
+Some of the current clamor on domestic surveillance ignores the greater risks and evils we face.

 For example, with enactment of the Health Insurance Portability and Accountability Act in 1996 (better known as HIPAA), the government reserved the right to review your medical records without court approval, if such an action is deemed potentially useful to a federal investigation.
 I wasn't particularly concerned about that in 1996, nor am I now.
 How many abuses of that legislation have been documented in the last five years?
 Ten years?
-In many cases, I think our right to privacy -- concerning one's health records and profile were dramatically strengthened by HIPAA as opposed to invading our privacy on health matters.
+In many cases, I think our right to privacy -- concerning one's health records and profile were dramatically strengthened by HIPAA, as opposed to invading our privacy on health matters.

 Sunday, May 14, 2006